RodimusFVC/Tutankham---Editor/README.md

 Must have your own copy of Tutankham game roms (Mame zipped version)
   - Only Konami version of the game is supported for editing
   - The current MAME zipped version should be placed in the folder with the editor
+    - This looks for the full merged zip - should contain roms for all 3 variants, if you want to use them
+    - The zip is treated as read-only, so you can always revert to your original, unmodified data
   - Modified files will be written in the same folder with the editor, unless otherwise specified
-  - The zip is treated as read-only, so you can always revert to your original, unmodified data
   - To play your newly created maps
     - Place a copy of Mame in the folder with the editor
     - Create a subfolder called 'tutankhm'